casualuser/compound-angular/README.md

-_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'app/' to keep their code and assets seperated since their similarly structured.
+_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'app/' to keep their code and assets seperated since they're similarly structured.
 As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them seperate to be safe._